EconomyLens.com

 Related

 The United States is a key APEC member and was represented by Trade Representative Jamieson Greer, who held a series of bilateral meetings with nations eager to soften the blow of Washington’s tariffs.
-“We are concerned with the fundamental challenges faced by the global trading system,” trade ministers from the 21-member group said in a joint statement.
+“We are concerned with the fundamental challenges faced by the global trading system,” trade ministers from the 21-member group, which includes China, said in a joint statement.
 They urged greater cooperation, saying they “remain committed” to APEC as a means of “bringing us together to address the economic challenges facing our region”.

 South Korea’s Minister for Trade, Cheong In-Kyo, said the joint statement was hard-won, with “significant differences” in positions clear early on in the talks.
-But at the last minute, the countries “dramatically” reached an agreement, he said, with APEC emphasizing the importance of global trading mechanisms such as the World Trade Organisation (WTO), as well as sustainable supply chains.
+But at the last minute, the countries “dramatically” reached an agreement, he said, with the APEC emphasizing the importance of global trading mechanisms such as the World Trade Organisation (WTO), as well as sustainable supply chains.
 This “sends a highly positive signal to global markets”, he said, adding that “APEC members can work together to navigate the current highly uncertain global trade environment effectively”.

-Trump announced additional “reciprocal” tariffs of up to 25 percent on South Korean exports last month, but later suspended them until early July.
+Trump announced additional “reciprocal” tariffs of up to 25 percent on South Korean exports last month but later suspended them until early July.
+“Our objective is to finalize an agreement before that date, and we are making every effort to meet this timeline,” said Ahn.
+“I believe other countries are in a similar situation, and the United States has no reason to delay either.”
 Seoul aims to leverage the talks with commitments to purchase more US liquefied natural gas (LNG) and offer support in shipbuilding, a sector in which South Korea is a leader, after China.

-Earlier Friday, Greer met Chung Ki-sun, the vice chairman of HD Hyundai, which owns South Korea’s largest shipbuilding company.
+Earlier on Friday, Greer met Chung Ki-sun, the vice chairman of HD Hyundai, which owns South Korea’s largest shipbuilding company.
 HD Hyundai said in a statement that discussions covered cooperation with US shipmaker Huntington Ingalls Industries.

-Greer is also set to meet the CEO of South Korean shipbuilder Hanwha Ocean, which provides maintenance, repair, and overhaul services for US Navy vessels.
+Greer also met the CEO of South Korean shipbuilder Hanwha Ocean, which provides maintenance, repair and overhaul services for US Navy vessels.
 Shares of Hanwha Ocean rose nearly three percent on Friday morning, while HD Hyundai Heavy Industries gained as much as 3.6 percent.

 © 2024 AFP